Grokzen/redis-py-cluster/docs/development.rst

 	sphinx-autobuild docs docs/_build/html

-Open up `localhost:8000` in your web-browser to view the online documentaion
+Open up `localhost:8000` in your web-browser to view the online documentation